8ta4/spam/README.md

 - The `sources` sheet must have at least one row where that same `prospect` and a `source` are both filled in.

-> Where do I edit the prompts for the agents?
+> Where do I edit the user prompts for the agents?

-Your `config.cljs` file's job is to return a single JavaScript object.
-You edit the prompts by changing the function that's assigned to the `prompt` property.
+Your `config.cljs` file's job is to return a JavaScript object.
+You edit user prompts in the function assigned to that object's `params` property.
+You set the `contents` property on the object that function returns.

 This function receives a JavaScript object.
-Your job is to check the `agent` property on that object and return the right prompt string.
+Your job is to check the `agent` property on that object and return the right set of parameters.
 The `config.cljs` file that `spam init` creates for you comes with a complete example showing every property available for each agent.

 > Do I have to choose from a list of drafts?